- Used with treatment, certain supplements can be used to help manage diabetes symptoms.

 Supplements should not be used to replace standard diabetes treatment.
 Doing so can put your health at risk.

 It is important to talk to your doctor before using any supplements.
-Some of these products can interfere with other treatments.
+Some of these products can interfere with other treatments and medications.
 Just because a product is natural does not mean it is safe to use.

 Thiamine is water-soluble.
 It has difficulty getting into the cells where it’s needed.
 However, benfotiamine, a supplemental form of thiamine, is lipid-soluble.
 It more easily penetrates cell membranes.
 Some research suggests that benfotiamine can prevent diabetic complications.
 However, other studies have not shown any positive effects.